Through The Fibro Fog

 For timings, you want to leave the pudding to set for at least an hour, but two is better.
 You can leave overnight if this is suitable for you.

-blueberry and coconut chia pudding in glass jars on a wooden board.
+blueberry and coconut chia pudding in two glass jars with spoons in them on a wooden board.

 Whether you like fruity or hints of spice, there are lots of chia pudding recipes to choose from on my breakfast recipes page, including my easy oat milk chia seed pudding and my hot chia seed pudding.
 Some recent recipes: